 Artists also shown at Collect: Tavs Jørgensen, Drummond Masterton, Marta Rogoyska

 Tapestries by Marta Rogoyska

-Marta Rogoyska tapestries will be showing at Collect.
+Marta Rogoyska tapestries were shown at Collect.
 The imagery of Rogoyska’s tapestries is abstract and the colours exuberant.
 The technique she uses is traditional gobelin-style classical weaving in long-staple merino wool on cotton warp.